ElementalMP4/Starling/docs/README.md

 Welcome to Starling's Developer Documentation!
 You must be here due to a series of bad choices.

-Currently, the default program just says "WEEE" in all the supported foreground and background colours.

 ## Libraries

 Starling comes with one main library: StarLib.
 StarLib is the standard library for starling.
 It contains the following functions: